Is Pesto Vegetarian?

 Long answer

 Animal rennet is used in Italian hard cheese production because this complex set of enzymes can quickly separate milk into curds and whey.
-The rennet itself comes from the lining of a calf's stomachs before being washed, brined, salted, and used.
+The rennet itself comes from the lining of a calf's stomach before being washed, brined, salted, and used.